gnawali/purple/assignment/hw5.md

-# Purple v2.0 Get Started
+# Blink LED with Programmable Realtime Unit
 This is to introduce the embedded visible light communication system based on BeagleBone Black (Rev. C).

 ## What do you need to get started